agmcarthur/Biochem-3BP3/Lab_4_Ontologies/README.md

 * All files and work on the computers will be lost when you log out.
 Be sure to save your work elsewhere.

 **Grading**
-* The WORD file for answers is available on A2L, be sure to submit your answers on **A2L Quizzes** before the deadline.
+* The WORD file for answers is available on A2L, be sure to submit your answers on **A2L Quizzes** before the deadline
-* An answer key will be provided on A2L after the deadline.
+* An answer key will be provided on A2L after the deadline
-* Points listed beside each question, total = 33
+* Questions are group participation, zero points
+* Problems are worth 5 points each (-1 for each error) = 15 points maximum

 <a name="tcdd"></a>
 ## The Transcriptional Impact of Industrial Compounds